Lansing, Michigan: Education

-Michigan State University, a member of the Big Ten Conference, is known as "the pioneer land grant college", located in neighboring East Lansing.
+Michigan State University is known as "the pioneer land grant college" and located in neighboring East Lansing.
 MSU has one of the largest land campuses in the United States and is home to several nationally and internationally recognized academic and research-oriented programs.
 Michigan State offers over 200 programs of study and is home to fourteen different degree-granting schools and colleges including two medical schools, a veterinary school, a law school, and numerous PhD programs.
-It is the only university in the nation with three medical schools.
-MSU is consistently one of the top three programs in the United States for study abroad programs.
-The MSU College of Education is also consistently rated as the top education program in the nation.
-Michigan State University is the oldest agricultural college in the United States.
-The MSU School of Criminal Justice is the oldest continuous degree granting criminal justice program in the nation.
-In 2008, the Department of Energy announced MSU won the contest for a $550 million Facility for Rare Isotope Beams that will attract top researchers from around the world to conduct experiments in nuclear science, astrophysics and applications of isotopes to other fields.

-The Thomas M. Cooley Law School is the largest law school in the nation and is located in downtown Lansing.
-Cooley is fully accredited by the American Bar Association.
-A majority of Cooley students are from out-of-state.

 Lansing Community College offers more than 500 areas of study to over 18,000 students at its main facilities in Lansing, and another 5,000 students at twenty-nine extension centers and a site in Otsu, Japan.
-LCC's new, state-of-the-art University Center enables students to take courses with the goal of eventually earning an undergraduate or graduate degree from other Michigan institutions.
 The University Center stands on the former site of "Old Central", Lansing's first public high school, which was established in 1875 as Lansing High School.
-(In the 1920s it was renamed as Central High School, and in 1957 became the first building on the LCC campus.)

 Other institutions of higher education include Western Michigan University (branch campus in Delta Township), Davenport University in Downtown Lansing, Central Michigan University (branch campus), and Great Lakes Christian College (campus in Delta Township).

-Schools

-Boundary

 Within Ingham County, most of Lansing is in Lansing School District.
 Some portions are in East Lansing School District, Holt Public Schools, Mason Public Schools, Okemos Public Schools, and Waverly Community Schools.
 Within Clinton County, school districts which include parts of Lansing are Lansing School District and DeWitt Public Schools.
 In Eaton County, school districts serving parts of Lansing include Lansing School District, Holt Public Schools, and Grand Ledge Public Schools.